Course Outline

 Format:

-From the list that is provided, choose 12 strategies that you can use to address the Content Descriptors/Elaborations in ACARA: English in Early, Middle, and Upper Primary.
+• On CANVAS, a range of teaching strategies is provided, choose 12 strategies from what is given and describe how each strategy can be used to address the Content Descriptors/Elaborations in ACARA: English in Early, Middle, and Upper Primary.

 Criteria: